rxdhikx/Customer-Segmentation-ML-Model-using-Azure/Steps.md

 1. Search "Convert to indicator values" (say CIV) drag and drop - edit and include column types "categorical"
 2. Search "Edit metadata" (say EM) drag and drop - include boolean and string column types - change into categorical
 3. Connect EM to CD2 & CIV to EM
-4. Search "Normalized data" (say ND) drag and drop
+4. Search "Normalized data" (say ND) drag and drop - required for scaling in same range- performs well in One hot encoding then
-5. Transformation method = minmax (to have rabnge 0 to 1) & Include numeric column types.
+5. Transformation method = minmax (to have range 0 to 1) & Include numeric column types.
 6. Connect ND to CIV

    <h3> Submitting the pipeline </h3>